ingadhoc/project/project_closure_restrictions/README.rst

 ============================
 This module ensures that:
 You can only close projects if:
-    - They don't have any active task (we consider active task the ones in stages without option "folded")
+    - They don't have any active task (we consider active tasks the ones in stages without option "folded")

 Installation
 ============